petarchou/js-game-workshop/README.md

 # js-game-workshop
-A web game made with JavaScript - kill or avoid the bugs
+A web game made with vanilla JavaScript - kill or avoid the bugs

 https://js-game-workshop-r7pbj8j8j-petarchou.vercel.app/

+**Controls**
+---

+Movement: **WASD**

+Fire: **Space**

-Local Setup:
+Local Setup
+---
+1. Clone the repository
-1. Open with Live Server or any other local server
+2. Open with Live Server or any other local server